dacharyc/prfocus-website/content/en/docs/repositories/view-repository.md

 - My PRs: a list of your PRs in the repository
 - Reviewing PRs: a list of PRs where you're a reviewer

-Optionally, if your workflow involves assigning PRs, you can check the setting in the **User Profile** to *Show Assigned PRs*.
+Optionally, if your workflow involves assigning PRs, you can check the setting in the **Settings** or in the repository's **Update Settings** to *Show Assigned PRs*.
 This adds a fifth list of PRs that are assigned to you.

 ![Screenshot showing the Repository Dashboard](/images/repository-dashboard.png)